alanng10/Gain/Docue/a.md

 Gain has major on live.

+GAIN is all gain included.

 Gain has range.

+gain range is base on gain.

 Gain range is base on Gain.

-GAIN is all gain included.
+GAIN range is based on GAIN.

 gain range from null to park.